New Jack: Views

 Young was critical of Paul Heyman as a promoter, primarily due to Heyman's penchant for lying to his roster, as well as for cheating them out of paychecks.
-In 2012, Young criticized Abdullah The Butcher for using dirty blades on wrestlers and stating that Young was HIV positive.
+In 2012, Young criticized Abdullah the Butcher for using dirty blades on wrestlers and stating that Young was HIV positive.

 Personal life, health issues and death

-From 2009 to 2011 Young was in a relationship with Terri Runnels; after the relationship ended Runnels filed a lawsuit against Young for libel and to block distribution of sexually explicit photos he had of Runnels.
+From 2009 to 2011, Young was in a relationship with Terri Runnels; after the relationship ended, Runnels filed a lawsuit against Young for libel and to block distribution of sexually explicit photos he had of Runnels.

 Young was married to Jennifer Young.
 One of his sons, a drag queen named Washington Heights, revealed in 2020 that Young had disowned him a few years earlier due to being a drag queen.
 Young responded to the claims stating, "My son was mentioned in my book that just came out last year, so the statement about me disowning him three years ago is simply not true."
-Young later commented on a Facebook live video: "I would just like to say to you little faggot motherfucker: you know who you are and you're not my son, you little bitch."
-Heights stated after Young's death that "he was proud of me..
+Heights stated after Young's death that "he was proud of me...
 He wanted to fix things but didn't know how".

 After retiring, Young regularly used prescribed painkillers to help with the pain from various injuries he sustained during his career.
 In 2016, he collapsed while walking home from an event.
 He was diagnosed with blood clots in his legs and back, in addition to heart problems.
 Tommy Dreamer revealed that when he tried to book Young for his House of Hardcore promotion, Young said he was in poor health and often bedridden due to his heart problems and failing vision.

-On May 14, 2021, Young died of a heart attack in the afternoon at his Greensboro, North Carolina home at the age of 58.
+On the afternoon of May 14, 2021, Young died of a heart attack in his Greensboro, North Carolina home.
+He was 58 years old.